hhotdong/math/logic/README.md

 <details><summary>Tautology</summary>

 - A logical expression that always evaluates to T, that is, the last column of its truth table consists of nothing but T’s.
+A tautology is sometimes said to be valid; although “valid” is used in other contexts as well, this should cause no confusion.

 - ex.
 (P $\land$ Q) $\lor$ P $\Leftrightarrow$ P is tautology.